jlouis/enacl/README.md

 	Intel Core i7-4900QM

 When running benchmarks, we warm the CPU a bit before conducting the benchmark.
 Also, the script `benchmark.sh` can be used (altered to your CPU type), to disable the powersave mode of CPUs in order to obtain realistic benchmarks.
 Do note nothing was done to get a realistic disable of Intel's Turbo Boost functionality and this is a one-core benchmark.
+The numbers given are used as an input to the reduction budget.
+If a task takes roughly 134μs we assume it costs `134*2` reductions.

 I'm interested in machines for which the schedules end up being far off.
 That is, machines for which the current CPU schedule takes more than 250μs.
-This is especially interesting for virtual machines.
+This is especially interesting for virtual machines, and machines with ARM cores.
 If you are running on very slow machines, you may have to tune the reduction counts and threshold sizes to get good latency on the system.

 # Testing